FreekHeijting/FreekHeijting/README.md

 Mechanical Engineering graduate (BSc) with a minor in Mechatronics.
 Passionate about control systems, automation, and machine design — now building custom software solutions for the construction industry.

-Also an Automation Engineer and Electrical Engineer — not formally trained, but built from hands-on experience and solid foundational knowledge.
+Also hands-on experience in electrical engineering — not formally trained, but built from hands-on experience and gained knowledge.

 ---